G-S9N6DX06CF

 They are equipped with muscles along the sides of the body and across the rump that can contract.

-This allows them to pulls the spiny skin on its back down over its heads and legs.
+This allows them to pull the spiny skin on its back down over its heads and legs.

 Their alarm call is a high-pitched screech.

-The result of this action is that they present a ball of interlocked spines to their attacker.
+The result of this action is that present a ball of interlocked spines to their attacker.

 They also sleep in this position, so it is unlikely that they will get caught unprotected.

-When they are attacked they also make a puffing hiss in order to imitate a snake.
+When they are attacked, they also make a puffing hiss to imitate a snake.

 Why are they so difficult to see in winter?